ANikfarjam/GeneScope/readme.md

 <img src="project_insites/readme_intro.png" alt="Gene Into" width="800" />

-GeneScope is a full-stack platform for analyzing gene expression patterns and clinical data to predict breast cancer stages, highlight key biomarkers, and support prognosis insights.
-It combines powerful machine learning models, a clean web dashboard, and an intelligent chatbot to make complex biological data understandable and actionable.
+GeneScope is a full-stack platform for analyzing gene expression patterns and clinical data to predict breast cancer stages and identify key biomarkers.
+It combines powerful machine learning models, statistical analysis, a clean web dashboard, and an intelligent chatbot to make complex biological data understandable and actionable for prognosis research and gene importance discovery.

 ## Project Structure